Frequently Asked Questions

-If a purchaser signed a contract seven days ago and the agent took the Contract away to have the vendor sign but has not been back in contact …..can the purchaser cool off?
+If a purchaser signed a contract two days ago and the agent has not had the Vendor accept the offer, can the purchaser cool off?

 Can a Purchaser avoid the Contract if they, before settlement, discover that the property has a number of defects such as defective drainage and cracked walls?

 No, the principle of Caveat Emptor still applies and a purchaser should complete enquiries prior to the signing of the Contract.

 A purchaser has conducted an inspection of the property prior to settlement and has discovered that the Vendor has removed the curtains, which were included in the contract.
 Settlement is today; can the Purchaser deduct the estimated cost of replacement from settlement monies?